Makes them second-class citizens ‘because they also happen to be a student’

 With more conversations taking place virtually during the COVID-19 pandemic, students are learning the hard way that their colleges are still keeping tabs on their constitutionally protected speech off-campus.

 The University of Massachusetts-Boston and the Massachusetts College of Pharmacy and Health Sciences opened investigations of incoming students for inflammatory comments about black people and lesbians in a private group chat.

 MCPHS said last week that its student was “no longer enrolled” as a “result” of its investigation, but did not say whether the private university had revoked the student’s admission.
 Twitter users identified her as radiography major Mackenzie Shea.

-UMB announced Wednesday that its student, identified by Twitter users as pre-med major Taylor Marino, “withdrew” during its investigation.
+UMB announced Wednesday that its student, identified by Twitter users as pre-med major T. M., “withdrew” during its investigation.
 Several days earlier, a spokesperson told The College Fix that “Student Affairs is handling the situation.”

 Neither university has specified what policy each student was under investigation for violating, and neither named them.
-A message attributed to Marino (below) suggests the chat was from middle school or early high school, not on the verge of graduation, but the viral screenshots are undated.
+A message attributed to T. M. suggests the chat was from middle school or early high school, not on the verge of graduation, but the viral screenshots are undated.

 Free speech groups denounced UMB for opening an investigation into conduct for which it had no clear authority to investigate.

 The content of the group chat is “doubtlessly offensive to many,” Adam Steinbaugh, director of the Individual Rights Defense Program at the Foundation for Individual Rights in Education, told The Fix.

 “But it doesn’t fall into any of the well-established exceptions to the First Amendment,” he wrote in an email Monday.
 Referring to UMB, Steinbaugh said “the university community may condemn her views, but the administration cannot punish her for holding or expressing them.”
 (UMB announced its student’s departure after this interview.)